CamilleDang/proj3/README.md

 I then found the correspondence points for each of the images, and created a gif from the previous image to current image for all images except for the first.
 Then, I stitched all the gifs together to create a huge morph sequence.

-Here is the resulting music video of this morph sequence to one of my favorite instrumentals ever - "Growing Up" by Nate Blaze.
+Here is the resulting music video of this morph sequence to one of my favorite instrumentals - "Growing Up" by Nate Blaze.
 How fitting!

 *Click on baby me to go to the Youtube video!*